kupresanin99/Project423/README.md

 **Vision**:
 With legalized sports betting, there is a market for selling predictive services to gamblers.
-Main point:  help the bettor consistently beat the MLB over / under runs totals wagers.
+Main point:  help the bettor consistently beat the MLB over / under runs totals offered by the bookie.

 For each baseball game, the bookie sets an OVER / UNDER line for total runs scored (example below).
 The bettor can wager on OVER if s/he thinks more runs will be scored than the bookie's line.
 Likewise, the bettor can wager on UNDER if s/he thinks fewer runs will be scored than the bookie's line.

+Bets pay even money (less a 10 percent commission), so the bettor must win 55 percent of bets to break even.

 **Mission**:
-Each day, the bettor can pull the runs total predictions for the slate of today's MLB games.
+Each day, the bettor can pull from the web app the runs total predictions for the slate of today's MLB games.
 These predictions can be used to make educated bets.

 **Success Criteria**:

 **Statistical Criteria**:
-Mean Square Error, from the regression, boosted tree, or random forest final model.
+Root mean square error, from the regression, boosted tree, or random forest final model.
 The model will produce a numerical prediction, "Total Runs Scored" for each MLB game today.
-Hope to keep MSE (test) under 1 run, but not sure at this point.
+Hope to keep RMSE (test) under 1 run, but not sure at this point.

 **Business Criteria**:
 To win at sports gambling, the bettor needs to win more than 55 percent of wagers placed.
 From deployment through the end of the 2019 MLB regular season, I will use the model and track a running total of wagers won.

-**Example**:
+If the app can beat the bookie over the course of the remainder of the baseball season, we will consider it a success.

+**Example Scenario**:
 Say on April 10, there are three MLB games scheduled:
 Pirates vs. Cubs, runs total = 7.5
 Indians vs. Tigers, runs total = 7.0